han-yaeger/yaeger-tutorial/README.md

 are cycled at the correct speed, Sharky becomes animated.
 To automatically cycle through the sprites, a `DynamicSpriteEntity` provides the `setAutoCyce(long)` method.

 :computer: Add Sharky to the Game Level, animate him and let him swim from left to right.
-After crossing the SceneBorder, he sould reappear at a random location left of the Scene.
-After colliding with Sharky, Hanny loses a healthpoint.
+After crossing the SceneBorder, he should reappear at a random location left of the Scene.
+After colliding with Sharky, Hanny loses a health point.

 :arrow_forward: Start the game and test if Sharky behaves as expected.